-- Sauvignon Blanc - the zesty green fruit and slight herbaceous characteristics of a Sauvignon Blanc balance out the buttery goodness of this lobster recipe.
+- Sauvignon Blanc - the zesty green fruit and slight herbaceous characteristics of a Sauvignon Blanc balance out the buttery lobster tails.

 - Riesling - because of the rich buttery sauce with paprika, a Riesling with high acidity helps balance out the dish.

-And of course, especially if you're making this air fryer lobster tail recipe for a special occasion like Valentine's Day, go ahead and open that special bottle of Champagne or sparkling wine.
+And of course, especially if you're making this air fryer lobster tails recipe for a special occasion like Valentine's Day or a date night, go ahead and open that special bottle of Champagne or sparkling wine.
 A nice dry sparkling wine would pair beautifully with lobster!

 More air fryer recipes